zivavu/ALLG/README.md

 -   add/delete watched adverts
 -   check or delete your adverts

-You can register your own account or log with example one:
+You can register your own account, or log in with example one:
 email: example1@example.com
 password: example123